Next Review Date: 11/24/2024

 F. Chancellor – sign letter to parent or next of kin and return to Vice Chancellor – Student Affairs.

 G. Chair, Academic Department of undergraduate student’s major – update student’s records in the department, withhold mailings and seal student’s paper records folder or electronic files.

-H. College Dean/Resident Director , Assistant Dean of Student Affairs (Graduate Division) and appropriate graduate or professional school – facilitate counseling and crisis intervention, help family arrange for return of student’s possessions, help inform student’s friends and roommates and provide avenues of support for grieving students, faculty and staff.
+H. College Dean of Student Affairs/Director of Residence Life, Assistant Dean of Student Affairs (Graduate Division) and appropriate graduate or professional school – facilitate counseling and crisis intervention, help family arrange for return of student’s possessions, help inform student’s friends and roommates and provide avenues of support for grieving students, faculty and staff.

-I. Financial Aid Office – close out financial aid files and inform financial institutions as necessary.
+J. Financial Aid and Scholarships Office – close out financial aid files and inform financial institutions as necessary.

-R. Student Business Services – withhold all billing and provide documentation on student’s University status.
+S. Student Financial Solutions – withhold all billing and provide documentation on student’s University status.

-T. Vice Chancellor – Student Affairs – as described below, ensure that the Dean of Students, Provost, and Chancellor are notified of the death.
+U. Vice Chancellor – Student Affairs – as described below, ensure that the Dean of Student Affairs, Provost, and Chancellor are notified of the death.

 VCSA should implement the following procedures in the event of a notification of a student death.

 A. Unless the notice of death was provided by UC San Diego Police Department, VCSA will confirm the student’s death with the UC San Diego Police Department Detective Bureau or Examiner’s/Coroner’s Office of the county in which the death occurred, including the nature of the death, and document the name, phone number and title of the person verifying the information.